-So, without any further ado.
-Let’s get on with it.
+So, without further ado.
+Let’s get started.

 1. What is On-Premises?

 On-premises means an infrastructural setup deployed and running from within the confines of your organization.
 You have absolute control over your infrastructure and data.
 Data stays in your private network, nobody other than your team has access to it.
 The other name for on-premises infrastructure is private cloud.